-The University Archives has been building its collections since 1935.
-It obtains and adds to its holdings by receiving University records transferred by offices and departments; and by the donation of faculty members' personal papers; student organizations' records; and the personal papers and memorabilia of alumni and friends.
+Northwestern has been building its University Archives since 1935.
+The Archives obtain and add to its holdings by receiving University records transferred by offices and departments; and by the donation of faculty members' personal papers; student organizations' records; and the personal papers and memorabilia of alumni and friends.

 Use the information below to learn about what the Archives collects and how to donate these materials.
-Archives staff is also happy to answer questions and help arrange for material pickup or transfer.
-Contact the University Archives at 847-491-3354.
+Our staff are happy to answer questions and help arrange for material pickup or transfer.
+Contact the McCormick Library at 847-491-3635.

 University Archives welcomes materials that contribute to documenting faculty careers.
 These include the following types of items, but this list is by no mean definitive or exhaustive.